ClinConnect ClinConnect Logo

 • * INCLUSION CRITERIA:

-• Bipolar disorder or related conditions not attributable to substance abuse, neurological disease; or a 1st or 2nd degree relative of an enrolled participant.
+• 3.
+In good general health as evidenced by medical history or diagnosed with or exhibiting symptoms of bipolar disorder or related conditions not attributable to substance abuse, or neurological disease; OR a 1st or 2nd degree relative of an enrolled participant.
 Related conditions are defined as those found more often among relatives of people with bipolar disorder or which have been shown to be genetically correlated with bipolar disorder through molecular genetic studies.
 These include major depression, schizophrenia, panic disorder, and attention deficit hyperactivity disorder.

-• Able to safely provide a blood or saliva sample
+• 4.
+Ability to safely provide a blood or saliva sample.

 • EXCLUSION CRITERIA: